prashantrawat131/Learn-Cmake/README.md

 13. If everything works, you are good to go.
 You can now start writing your code and build it using cmake.

+## What I learned

+- Cmake initially creates a build configuration file for the project.
+This happens when we use the command:
+    ```bash
+    cmake ..
+    ```
+    In this command, we are inside the build folder which is inside the main project root folder.
+The .. in the command tells cmake to look for the CMakeLists.txt file in the parent directory of the build folder.

+- Cmake then uses the build configuration file to build the project.
+This happens when we use the command:
+    ```bash
+    cmake --build .
+    ```
+    In this command, we are inside the build folder which is inside the main project root folder.
+The . in the command tells cmake to look for the build configuration file in the current directory.
+Cmake then uses the build configuration file to build the project in the current directory which is the build directory.
+Sometimes it is directly as main.exe or in a Debug folder as main.exe.